Still Life

 Story & Plot Summary: Still Life

-Quick Plot Summary: Released in 2013, Still Life is a Drama film directed by Uberto Pasolini.
+Quick Plot Summary: Released in 2013, Still Life is a Drama film directed by Uberto Pasolini, written by Uberto Pasolini.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Eddie Marsan.
+It provides a scannable look at the movie's central conflict involving Eddie Marsan as John May.

 Ending Explained: Still Life